 Finally, use stock images to round out your portfolio.

-I started my own wedding business 13 years ago, and y'all, the only available stock images were janky.
+I started my own wedding business 13 years ago, and y’all, the only available stock images were janky.
 Nothing like we have today.
-But I still used them all over my website and replaced them as I acquired more content.
-A few of my faves are Haute Stock and Styled Stock Society, and yes, it's worth having a subscription for higher quality stuff!
+However, I still used them all over my website and replaced them as I acquired more content.
+A few of my faves are Haute Stock and Styled Stock Society, and yes, it’s worth having a subscription for higher quality stuff!

 You aren’t going to have a magazine-worthy portfolio overnight, but it really doesn’t need to take as long as you think!

-I'm always walking the line between keeping it real and telling you that I believe from the bottom of my heart that you CAN have the business you want (whatever that looks like!).
+I’m always walking the line between keeping it real and telling you that I believe from the bottom of my heart that you CAN have the business you want (whatever that looks like!).
 I hope this has given you some encouragement to put yourself out there and start building your portfolio as a wedding planner.
-You don't need to play small (because, let's be honest, it gets boring).
+You don’t need to play small (because let’s be honest, it gets boring).

 If you are picking up what I’m putting down and want some more, I would love to see you inside The Planner’s Playbook.
 Trust me, you are going to want to join us now before the doors close to snag some sweet bonuses and perks.